8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [x] the contact us page
 - [x] inquire for more information on unit
 - [x] reserve bike
+- [ ] for finance managers add call queue, that sales people can add clients too can use ticketing system for this
+- [ ] move webleads to ticketing system have it so depending on the label it shows different menus and buttons to deal with it

 - [ ] -------- ADMIN --------
 - [ ] need to make performance graphs for managers and owner, similar to sales persons version